Protect Yourself From Heat Illness When Working Outside This Summer

 - Taking more breaks in extreme heat and humidity.

 - Avoiding alcohol, and drinks with large amounts of caffeine or sugar.

 - Being aware that protective clothing or personal protective equipment may increase the risk of heat stress.

 Keep your crews and yourself safe from heat hazards such as heat stress, heat exhaustion, and heat stroke.
 Follow these simple guidelines for sun protection and safe hot weather work practices.

 Need some extra training?
-Summit offers a Heat Stress course excellent for workers in all industries.
+HSI offers a Heat Stress course excellent for workers in all industries.
 The course uses a common-sense approach and features preventive measures for reducing the chances of suffering from heat-related disorders such as heat cramps, heat exhaustion, and heat stroke.